liferay/apioarchitect.wedeploy.io/apioarchitect.com/content/onboarding/five.md

 }
 ```

 3\.
-If you already have an OSGi container (e.g., Liferay CE Portal 7.1 and Liferay DXP 7.1 already have an OSGi container), then you can skip the rest of these steps.
-Otherwise, you must generate an OSGi container for your API.
+Now, you must generate an OSGi container for your API.
 To do so, first include `biz.aQute.bnd.gradle` in your Gradle classpath by adding the following block at the beginning of your `build.gradle` file:

 ```groovy gradle
 buildscript {